PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 08:22:11
+Last updated: 2024-04-05 08:22:44
-Random Quote: I know this hurts little buddy, but you'll love again someday.
-Because time will heal a broken heart, but not that bitch's window. - Barney Stinson
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson